daidokoro/qaz/README.md

       subnets:
         - private: 10.10.0.0/24
         - public: 10.10.2.0/24

+  # database stack
+  database:
+    # Note: Qaz support passing parameters to stacks,
+    # this is handy for sensitive items that should not
+    # be shared within the template
+    parameters:
+      - dbpassword: password123

+    depends_on:
+      - vpc

+    cf:

 ```

 Note: Config files do not need to be named `config.yml` Qaz will look for this filename by default if no config is specified.
 When config is named differently, you can specify the config file using the `-c --config` flags.